2003 Detroit Lions season

 The 2003 season was the Detroit Lions' 74th season in the National Football League (NFL), their 70th as the Detroit Lions, and their first under head coach Steve Mariucci.
-The team improved upon their 3–13 record from the previous season but missed the postseason for the fourth consecutive season, suffering a losing season and finishing last in their division for the third straight season.
+The team improved upon their 3–13 record from the previous season, finishing 5–11.
+However, they failed to make the playoffs for the fourth consecutive year, finishing last in the NFC North.

 The Lions selected Charles Rogers with the second overall selection in the 2003 NFL draft and brought in a number of defensive free agents, including cornerback Dré Bly on a five-year deal.
 However, injuries to the defense would hinder the Lions as they finished with the 25th ranked defense in points allowed.
-The offense didn't fare any better as they finished 26th in points scored.
+The offense performed poorly as they finished 26th in points scored.
 The run game finished 32nd in yards while the pass game finished 24th in yards.
 The Lions failed to win more than 5 games, nor did they win a single road game for the third consecutive season.
 The Lions did, however, allow the least amount of sacks in football for the second consecutive season, with 11.

 Offseason

 Coaching changes

-After the 2002 season, general manager Matt Millen said that head coach Marty Mornhinweg would return in 2003 despite compiling a 5–27 record.
+After the 2002 season, general manager Matt Millen said that head coach Marty Mornhinweg would return in 2003 despite compiling a 5–27 record over his two seasons with the team.
 However, Mornhinweg was fired 27 days later.
 The team hired former San Francisco 49ers head coach Steve Mariucci to a five-year, $25 million contract.
-Mariccui was fired after the 49ers loss in the postseason; he compiled a 57–39 record with the team and two division titles.
-The hiring process drew allegations that the team violated NFL's policy of considering at least one minority candidate.
+Mariucci was fired after the 49ers loss in the 2003 postseason; he had compiled a 57–39 record with the team and two division titles in his six-year head coaching tenure with the team.
+The hiring process drew allegations that the team violated the Rooney Rule, an NFL policy requiring NFL teams to consider at least one minority candidate for head coach.
 The league investigated and fined general manager Matt Millen $200,000 for "failing to interview a minority head coaching candidate".
 Owner William Clay Ford Sr. said that Commissioner Paul Tagliabue was "singling out the Lions" and that he had "lost a lot of respect for [him]."

-Offensive coordinator and running backs coach Maurice Carthon was hired by the Dallas Cowboys.
+The Lions' previous offensive coordinator and running backs coach Maurice Carthon was hired by the Dallas Cowboys.
 The Lions hired Sherman Lewis as their offensive coordinator and wide receivers coach, while hiring Bobby Williams as their running backs coach.
 They also fired wide receivers coach Larry Kirksey and linebackers coach Glenn Pires.